dbt-labs/adapter-bulk-issue-create/discussion_17.md

 |
 |__ ...
 ```

 These files all represent macros that need to be defined.
 Some of them likely already exist, like `create` for `table` and `view`.
 In that case, I would move them here for clarity.
 And `drop` may also exist, but likely in the form `drop {{ relation.type }} {{ relation }}`.
 Unfortunately that no longer works with materialized views.
-Instead of parsing `relation.type`, and to be consistent with breaking it out by type (e.g. `create'), we elected to go with a macro per type.
+Instead of parsing `relation.type`, and to be consistent with breaking it out by type (e.g. `create`'), we elected to go with a macro per type.
 If this really irks you, you can keep one `drop` macro and call it within each of the `drop` macros by type, but we need the `drop` macros by type since they are called within `dbt-core`.

 The standout file `materializations/materialized_view.sql` contains a macro that gets used while building the materialization in `dbt-core`.
 It determines the differences between the current and future states.
 Some folks (e.g. the author) just put this in `materialized_view/alter.sql` since there is a heavy correlation between the two; the output of one is the input of the other.